laravel/docs/collections.md

 <a name="method-remember"></a>
 #### `remember()` {#collection-method}

-The `remember` method returns a new lazy collection that will remember any values that are enumerated and will not pull it again from the source when it's enumerated again:
+The `remember` method returns a new lazy collection that will remember any values that have already been enumerated and will not retrieve them again when the collection is enumerated again:

     $users = User::cursor()->remember();

-    // No query has been executed yet.
+    // No query has been executed yet...

     $users->take(5)->all();

-    // The query has been executed, and the first 5 users have been streamed from the database.
+    // The query has been executed and the first 5 users have been hydrated from the database...

     $users->take(20)->all();

-    // The first 5 users came from the cache.
-The rest continued the stream from the database.
+    // First 5 users come from the collection's cache...
+The rest are hydrated from the database...